-What are the consequences for an underage DUI conviction?
+What are the consequences of an underage DUI conviction?

 The consequences of an underage DUI conviction vary.
 Factors include how much alcohol you had in your system to whether you have been previously convicted of DUI in Pennsylvania.
 The penalties for an underage DUI conviction often include: